 - RevPASH (Revenue per available seat hour) – useful if you have a hotel restaurant

-The principle that you should always keep in mind is to assess market conditions in real-time and adapt accordingly.
+The principle that you should always keep in mind when choosing KPIs to benchmark against, is to assess market conditions in real-time and adapt accordingly.

 Revenue management strategies

-Part of this is knowing what’s going to happen as far in advance as your property may have demand, not simply a couple of weeks.
 Planning how to price and what to promote 12 months from now will set you up for success, because you’ll already be prepared for the travellers who are dreaming of their ski holiday, summer getaway, or event-based trip.
-For instance, are there festivals, concerts or events that are announced years in advance by local tourism bodies and event centres?
+For instance, are there festivals, concerts or events that occur every year or are announced well in advance by local tourism bodies and event centres?
 Make sure these are incorporated in your revenue, forecasting, and yield strategy!

 Hotel pricing strategies

-There’s no pricing strategy that is perfect for any hotel.
-Each property must consider the pricing strategy, or strategies, that work best for its particular brand.
-A revenue manager will spend a lot of time analysing data and other influencing factors to ensure the business is operating with the best possible chance to maximise income.
+There’s not one pricing strategy that works for all hotels.
+Each individual property must consider a pricing strategy (or strategies) that work best for their particular brand.
+A revenue manager should spend some time analysing data and other influencing factors to ensure the business is operating with the best possible chance to maximise income.

-There are a number of questions that should surround your pricing strategies:
+There are a number of questions you should ask yourself surrounding pricing strategies:

-- Which strategy will complement the business mix?
+- Which strategy will best complement the business mix?

-- How will different strategies affect connected channels and distribution partners?
+- How will strategies affect connected channels and distribution partners?